xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 ## Introduction

-Yosef already publish a couple of articles related to BGP FlowSpec implementation on the NCS5500 routers on Cisco's SupportForum:
+Yosef published a couple of articles related to BGP FlowSpec implementation on the NCS5500 routers here:
 - [SupportForum: BGP Flowspec implementation on NCS5500 platforms](https://community.cisco.com/t5/service-providers-blogs/bgp-flowspec-implementation-on-ncs5500-platforms/ba-p/3387443): [https://community.cisco.com/t5/service-providers-blogs/bgp-flowspec-implementation-on-ncs5500-platforms/ba-p/3387443](https://community.cisco.com/t5/service-providers-blogs/bgp-flowspec-implementation-on-ncs5500-platforms/ba-p/3387443)
 - [SupportForum: NCS5500 BGP flowspec packet matching criteria](https://community.cisco.com/t5/service-providers-blogs/bgp-flowspec-implementation-on-ncs5500-platforms/ba-p/3387443): [https://community.cisco.com/t5/service-providers-blogs/bgp-flowspec-implementation-on-ncs5500-platforms/ba-p/3387443](https://community.cisco.com/t5/service-providers-blogs/bgp-flowspec-implementation-on-ncs5500-platforms/ba-p/3387443)

-Today, we will gather several questions from customers and will use this opportunity to dig a bit deeper in the subtleties of this implementation:
+Today, we will gather several questions from customers and we will use this opportunity to dig a bit deeper in the subtleties of this implementation:
 - presenting the memory spaces used to store the rules information and the statistics
 - and running a couple of tests to identify the limits.